 nur_serv.JPG (56128 bytes)

 Nursing Services provides nursing care to adult psychiatric patients 24 hours a day/seven days a week.
-Direct care staff are composed of Registered Nurses, Licensed Practical Nurses, Health Service Assistants, Health Service Workers (CNA's) and Health Service Trainees.
-Nursing Service also provides staff for the Family Practice Clinic, Central Supply and Patient Transportation.
+Direct care staff are composed of Registered Nurses, Licensed Practical Nurses, Health Service Assistants, Health Service Workers and Health Service Trainees.

 We strive to provide and support a therapeutic milieu where safety is of first concern.
 Activities of daily living are maintained and all patients are encouraged to participate maximally in their own care.
 Patient's rights are clearly defined and supported by all of the staff.